kasturi710/Big-Data-Systems-and-Analytics-CS-6501/README.md

 ````
 ### Solution 3 (OPTIMAL):
 We first map all the words as <w1,1>, <w2,1>,<w3,1> ...<wn,1>.
-At reducer, we receive <w1,\[c11,c12,c12\]>,<w2,\[c21,c22\]> ...<wn,\[cn1,cnn2..\]> where c11, c12, c13 belong to the counts of w1 and so on.
-Further, we mainitain a TreeMap of size 100 inside the reducer context.
-As we evealuate the word count at reducer <wk, Ck>, we add <Ck,wk> to the tree map.
+At reducer, we receive <w1,\[1,1,1\]>,<w2,\[1,1\]> ...<wn,\[1,1..\]> where c11, c12, c13.Further, we mainitain a TreeMap of size 100 inside the reducer context.
+As we evaluate the word count at reducer <wk, Ck>, we add <Ck,wk> to the tree map.
 As soon as the size of TreeMap crosses 100, we pop the minimum element.
-This way we are left with top 100 elements in the TreeMap after proceesing.
-While context cleanup, we write all the elements from our treemap.
+This way we are left with the top 100 elements in the TreeMap after proceesing.
+Finally, during context cleanup, we write all the elements from our treemap.
 ````
 hadoop fs -mkdir /Top_100_part_3 hadoop fs -mkdir /Top_100_part_3/input